Dielectric Strength of Plastics | Electrical Properties of Plastics | The Definitive Guide

 • And here’s the twist: manufacturing quirks can significantly affect a plastic’s dielectric strength.
 Even the tiniest defects can pack a punch from weld lines in injection molding to flow lines in compression molding.
 These seemingly insignificant imperfections can slash an insulator’s dielectric strength by 30-40%!

-Polar Vs Non-Polar Plastics
+Polar VS Non-Polar Plastics

 A plastic material’s dielectric strength and electrical properties heavily depend on its structure.
-The structure of a polymer decides whether it is polar or non-polar, thereby determining its electrical properties.
+The structure of a polymer decides whether it is polar or non-polar, thereby determining its properties.

 Polar polymers (PMMA, PC, Nylon, PVC, etc.) are comprised of dipoles created due to the imbalance in the distribution of electrons.
 These dipoles align themselves in the presence of the electric field.
 Thus dipole polarization is designed for the polymer, making them average-performing insulators.